maicolsantos/eslint-config-ms/README.md

 ```
 npm i -D eslint
 ```

-If you have a eslint dependency installed, you can just install it directly
+If you ever have an eslint dependency installed, you can just install it directly
 ```
 npm i -D eslint-config-ms
 ```